DUNE/computing-training-basics-short/_episodes/06-intro-art-larsoft.md

 product_sizes_dumper -f 0 root://fndca1.fnal.gov:1094/pnfs/fnal.gov/usr/dune/tape_backed/dunepro/protodune-sp/full-reconstructed/2021/mc/out1/PDSPProd4/40/57/23/91/PDSPProd4_protoDUNE_sp_reco_stage1_p1GeV_35ms_sce_datadriven_41094796_0_20210121T214555Z.root
 ```

 It is also useful to redirect the output of this command to a file so you can look at it with a text editor and search for items of interest.
-This command lists the sizes of the `TBranches` in the `Events TTree` in the `artroot` file.
+This command lists the sizes of the `TBranches` in the `Events TTree` in the *art*ROOT file.
 There is one `TBranch` per data product, and the name of the `TBranch` is the data product name, an "s" is appended (even if the plural of the data product name doesn't make sense with just an "s" on the end), an underscore, then the module label that made the data product, an underscore, the instance name, an underscore, and the process name and a period.

 Quiz questions, looking at the output from above.